-More sophisticated approaches address treatment switching by reconstructing the outcome a unit would have had if s/he had not switched.
+More sophisticated approaches address treatment switching by reconstructing the outcome a patient would have had if they had not switched.
 These are inverse probability of censoring weighting (IPCW) methods, marginal structural models, and rank-preserving structural failure time (RPSFT) models.
 The IPCW approach censors the switchers at the time point of switching and weights the subjects inversely proportional to their probability to switch \citep{RobinsFinkelstein2000}.
 Marginal structural models impose structure on potential outcomes that would have been observed under different treatment histories \citep{HernanBrumbackRobins2000}.
 A key assumption underlying these approaches is that the switching status is independent of the switch-free outcomes conditional on the observed covariates.
-Obviously, the plausibility of this assumption rests on the information contained in the covariates.
-It is worth noting that the IPCW approach is generally not applicable if no pre-treatment variable is available as in our synthetic study.
-Moreover when the covariates are strong predictors of the switching behavior, the estimated switching probability will be close to zero or one for some units, and the weights can be large.
-As a result, in such settings IPCW estimators can be sensitive to minor changes in the specification of the model for the probability to switch.
+The plausibility of this assumption rests on the information contained in the covariates.
+It is worth noting that the IPCW approach is generally not applicable if no pretreatment variable is available, as in our synthetic study.
+Moreover, when the covariates are strong predictors of the switching behavior, the estimated switching probability will be close to zero or one for some patients, and the weights can be large.
+As a result, in such settings, IPCW estimators can be sensitive to minor changes in the specification of the model for the probability of switching.